justdeko/ds2021_initialtask/README.md

 ### Some lessons learned form the lab

-- use script `openfaas_password.sh` to get the ui password, grafana is just both admin (used, password)
+- use script `openfaas_password.sh` to get the ui password, grafana is just both admin (user, password)
 - use kubeforwarder instead of annyoing terminals
 - if you don't want to use kubeforwarder and instead the cli, use `kubectl port-forward svc/gateway -n openfaas 8080:8080` for faas, and `kubectl port-forward pod/grafana 3000:3000 -n openfaas` for grafana